codersMom/angular100-labs-2020-06-22/Ch04-PassingData/1more-components/README.md

    Note the reference to the selector of AlbumListComponent.

-1. You should now see the albums in the browser, now being shown via the lst component.
+11. You should now see the albums in the browser, now being shown via the lst component.

-1. Mark your work as complete.
+12. Mark your work as complete.
 (Name tent card, electronic status, etc.)

+## Bonus

+If done before others, create a new from scratch application in your my-angular-course directory related to your own work, or an interest of yours.
+Ony use AppComponent to refer to a new component that you create.